platanus/angular-restmod/README.md

 <!-- end -->

+##### HasOne Options

+The has many relation provides the following options for you to customize its behaviour:

+* `path`: will change the relative path used to fetch/create the records.
+Ex: `{ hasOne: 'Part', path: 'pieces' }`
+* `inverseOf`: adds a property on the child object that points to the parent.
+Ex: `{ hasOne: 'Part', inverseOf: 'bike' }`.
-You can also define `hasOne` relation hooks.
+* `hooks`: you can also define `hasOne` relation hooks.
 Check the [hooks advanced documentation](https://github.com/platanus/angular-restmod/blob/master/docs/guides/hooks.md) for more information.

 <!-- ignore -->